Preload Spinner

 Case Study: A Nearly New 100-Year-Old Rowhouse in DC

-The John Eric + Trevor Team worked with long-time clients to renovate their DC rowhouse to maximize their profits when listing it for sale in 2021.
-What seemed like a straightforward renovation had a few unexpected detours and delays, but the end project was what the John Eric + Trevor Moore team is all about: Luxury at any price point.
+The Luxury Collective DC Team worked with long-time clients to renovate their DC rowhouse to maximize their profits when listing it for sale in 2021.
+What seemed like a straightforward renovation had a few unexpected detours and delays, but the end project was what The Luxury Collective DC team is all about: Luxury at any price point.
 The initial meeting in March 2021 with John pointed to an as-is list price of just over $800,000, but the sellers decided they were willing to renovate extensively to realize a much higher sale price.

 Issues to Address

-This home had issues to address to achieve the higher sales price desired, and John Eric and Trevor Moore worked with the sellers to plan to address these issues:
+This home had issues to address to achieve the higher sales price desired, and The Luxury Collective DC worked with the sellers to plan to address these issues:

 • The kitchen layout was not ideal, with a dropped ceiling making it feel even tighter.